Skip to main content

 )

-Removing an emoji reaction is basically the same format, but you'll use reactions.remove instead of reactions.add
+Removing an emoji reaction is basically the same format, but you'll use the reactions.remove API method instead of the reactions.add API method.

 response = client.reactions_remove(